 Rocker Profile / Shape

-The rocker profile is pretty subtle, and this ski is pretty straight (it looks and feels straighter than it’s stated “dual radius” of 22/25 meters).
-Take a look at the pics on the next page.
+The rocker profile is pretty subtle, and this ski is pretty straight — it looks and feels straighter than its stated “dual radius” of 22/25 meters.
+(Take a look at our rocker profile pics.)

 So let’s sum up: we’ve got a quite stiff, pretty straight ski with pretty subtle tip and tail rocker, and a pretty traditional mount point of – 9.85 cm.